kiwitcms/Kiwi/docs/source/guide/testcase.rst

 #.
 Expand Test Case details.
 #.
 Read the description and provide comments.
 #.
 Once satisfied change the status to **CONFIRMED** via the **Status** drop-down.
-#.
-Change history is available under the comments section.

 |Test Case Review Screen|